- Reference Number: HEY-787/2022

 Good sources of iron: red meat, pulses, bread, green leafy vegetables and dried fruit.

 Vitamin C will help with iron absorption.
 Food rich in vitamin C include citrus fruits, tomatoes, broccoli, peppers, blackcurrants and potatoes.
 Some fruit juices are also high in vitamin C.

 Is vitamin D important?

-Vitamin D is important throughout pregnancy and whilst breast feeding for your health and the health of you baby.
+Vitamin D is important throughout pregnancy and whilst breast feeding for your health and the health of your baby.
 If you have dark skin or always cover your skin, you may be at risk of vitamin D deficiency.
-You should ask you nurse, midwife or GP about vitamin D supplements.
+You should ask you nurse, midwife or doctor about vitamin D supplements.

 What is Healthy Start?